qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/composer.rst

 To export a layout, the :class:`QgsLayoutExporter <qgis.core.QgsLayoutExporter>` class must be used.

 .. code-block:: python

   exporter = QgsLayoutExporter(layout)
   exporter.exportToPdf("path/to/output/pdf", QgsLayoutExporter.PdfExportSettings())

-Use the :func:`exportToImage() <qgis.core.QgsLayoutExporter.exportToImage>` in case you want to export to an image instead of a PDF file.
+Use the :meth:`exportToImage() <qgis.core.QgsLayoutExporter.exportToImage>` in case you want to export to an image instead of a PDF file.

 ..
 Substitutions definitions - AVOID EDITING PAST THIS LINE